Terradue/api/source/accounting/concepts/terminology.rst

 Compound
 """"""""

-This is the item representing the container of the quantities for the reporting system.
-It is then used to filter/aggregate :ref:`quantity` to a specific type of operation.
-For instance, a same job processing can be made of quantities of CPU time, memory allocation, processor instances and data volume to process.
+This is the item representing a container of the quantities at reporting system level that the platform will then use this compound to filter/aggregate the :ref:`quantities <quantity>` for the credit/billing mechanism and eventually link it to a specific operation.
+For instance, a same job processing can be made of multiple quantities of CPU time, memory allocation, processor instances and data volume to process.
 Another example is a data transfer made of multiple disk bytes written and read and network bytes uploaded and downloaded.

 .. _account: